John H. Malmberg: Honors and awards

 In 1985, Malmberg received the James Clerk Maxwell Prize for Plasma Physics from the American Physical Society for "his outstanding experimental studies which expanded our understanding of wave-particle interactions in neutral plasmas and increased our confidence in plasma theory; and for his pioneering studies of the confinement and transport of pure electron plasmas".

-And in 1991, he was co-awarded the John Dawson Award for Excellence in Plasma Physics Research with Charles F. Driscoll and Thomas Michael O'Neil, for their studies of single-component electron plasmas.
+And in 1991, he was co-awarded the John Dawson Award for Excellence in Plasma Physics Research with Charles F. Driscoll and Thomas M. O'Neil, for their studies of single-component electron plasmas.
+There is a video, filmed in 1987, where Malmberg and Tom O'Neil describe their research.

 Legacy

 In 1993, the UCSD physics department established the John Holmes Malmberg Prize in his honor.
 It is awarded annually to an outstanding undergraduate physics major with interests in experimental physics.